toshiakit/MeCab-Win-and-MATLAB/README.md

 ###MeCab - Japanese Morphological Analyzer for text processing

 When analyzing text, the first step usually involves getting the word counts.
 This is fairly easy with English as you can separate each word by whitespace.
-Japanese text don't use whitespace characters, so this approach doesn't work.
-So you need a morphological analyzer to identify word separations.
+Japanese texts don't use whitespace characters, so this approach doesn't work.
+Hence you need a morphological analyzer to identify word separations.
 MeCab is one of the most commonly used open source morphological analyzer.
 You can download it from [Google Code](https://code.google.com/p/mecab/downloads/list).

 ###Installation

-The easiest option is download Windows executable [mecab-0.996.exe](https://code.google.com/p/mecab/downloads/detail?name=mecab-0.996.exe&can=2&q=).
+The easiest option is to download Windows executable [mecab-0.996.exe](https://code.google.com/p/mecab/downloads/detail?name=mecab-0.996.exe&can=2&q=).
 When you run the installer, make sure you select 'UTF-8' encoding.

 Make sure installation was successful.
 You can test it on MATLAB as follows.